brianrackle/brianrackle.github.io/_posts/2014-08-09-a wild-logo-appears.md

 author: brian
 ---

-A huge thanks to Veronica Beley at [http://www.veronicabeley.ca](http://www.veronicabeley.ca) for designing the amazing logo for this site!
+A huge thanks to Veronica Beley at [http://www.veronicabeley.ca](http://www.veronicabeley.ca) for designing an amazing logo for this site!
 She took my design requirements and created something super original and amazing!

 ![design proposal](/assets/brainsteambreakfast_proposal.png)